Saturday the 14th Strikes Back: Cast

+Michael Jackson's Thriller connection

+The exterior shots of the Baxter household is the exact same Victorian house used in Michael Jackson's Thriller.
+It is assumed that the producers of Saturday the 14th Strikes Back were inspired by the "Thriller" music video to use the house as the main setting of the movie, as well as the house and neighborhood looking scary.
+The Victorian house used in the film is at 1345 Carroll Avenue in the Angelino Heights neighborhood of Los Angeles.

 Release

 Saturday the 14th Strikes Back was released theatrically on August 21, 1988, in Louisville, Kentucky.

 Reception

 From contemporary reviews, "Lor." of Variety called the film "an unnecessary, unfunny sequel" noting that "dialog is lame and level of spoofing obvious rather than inspired".
 The review went on to note that a "poverty budget is apparent in chintzy special effects and stillborn ideas like Stonebrook suddenly belting a song with a 3-girl chorus appearing to dance around the room amateurishly".
+On Rotten Tomatoes, the film has an aggregate score of 29% based on 2 positive and 5 negative critic reviews.